Metastability, chaos and spectrum tomography for Bose-Hubbard rings and chains: Spectral fingerprints of metastability

 The two other measures, which are inspected in the upper panels of \Fig{fig:fgpChain}, are Lyapunov exponents. $\gamma_{\text{CS}}$ is extracted from a trajectory that is launched in the chaotic sea, while $\gamma_{\text{SP}}$ is the Lyapunov exponent of a trajectory that is launched in the vicinity of the SP.
 If the SP is unstable, and no stability island exists, one expects ${\gamma_{\text{SP}} \sim \gamma_{\text{CS}} }$, which is indeed what we see.
 It is important to note that the Lyapunov exponent is not quantitatively correlated with $\gamma_o$; notably, we might have weak or strong chaos irrespective of the stability of the unstable SP.

 The second row of panels in \Fig{fig:fgpChain} is based on the quantum tomography of the spectrum.
-It shows the dependence of $n_{\max}$ and $\mathcal{S}_{\max}$ on $u$.
-One observes that the instability$\leadsto$DS transition for the 3~site ring, and the DS$\leadsto$instability transition for the 5~site ring are well reflected.
+It shows the dependence on $u$ of $n_{\max}$ and $\mathcal{S}_{\max}$ and of an ergodicity measure $\sigma$ that will be defined in the next section.
+One observes that the instability$\leadsto$DS transition for the 3~site chain, and the DS$\leadsto$instability transition for the 5~site chain are well reflected.
 In contrast, the secondary instability$\leadsto$DS transition for the 5~site chain is barely reflected in the quantum case.
 This is hardly surprising, because the effective ${\hbar\sim 1/N}$ with $N=20$ is rather large, and therefore the classical stability island is barely resolved as implied by \Fig{fTrajErg}.

-The third row of panels in \Fig{fig:fgpChain} displays the quantum ergodicity measure $\sigma$ that will be discussed in the next section.
-It is much more sensitive compared to $n_{\max}$ and $\mathcal{S}_{\max}$, and in particular reflects the existence of the secondary instability$\leadsto$DS transition for the 5~site chain.